liliang4869/FreeImageView/README.md

 # FreeImageView
-ImageView that can be resize/move freely
+Android ImageView that can be resize/move freely

 ## Install
 implementation 'com.liliang9257:FreeImageview:1.0.1'